Recent enquiries

 Answer from the enquiry team

-Thanks for your enquiry about your grandmother’s pewter plates.
+Thank you for your enquiry 22 October about your excavated pewter porringer.

 The assessment above is based on the best information available to us at present, but we cannot guarantee its accuracy as we have not inspected the item, and our knowledge of pewter and pewterers is constantly expanding.
 It is for your personal information only and any information given cannot be used in connection with the sale or offer for sale of any item about which the information is solicited.